Talks on reviving Iran nuclear deal adjourn amid disappointment over lack of progress

 The new government, European diplomats said, presented proposals on the two main areas of discussions — U.S. sanctions on Iran and Iran’s uranium-enrichment activities — that backtracked on compromises tentatively reached with the previous government last spring.

-On Thursday, Secretary of State Antony Blinken said there was little cause for optimism, and that the administration would be able to judge within “the next day or so” whether Iran is acting in “good faith.”
-U.S. officials did not respond to requests for comment on the adjournment.
+“The new Iranian government did not come to Vienna with constructive proposals,” a senior State Department official said, speaking on the condition of anonymity set by the department.
+“We concluded that there was little chance of progress, and the talks ended for consultations in capitals.”
+Other parties to the talks include Britain, France, Germany, Russia and China.

-Chief Iranian negotiator Ali Bagheri told reporters before leaving Vienna for Tehran on Friday that the other parties to the talks — Britain, France, Germany, Russia and China — requested the adjournment so they could return to their own countries for consultations, according to Iran’s Mehr News Agency.
+Chief Iranian negotiator Ali Bagheri told reporters before leaving Vienna for Tehran on Friday that Tehran’s proposals remain on the table, awaiting “documented and logical” responses, according to Iran’s Mehr News Agency.

-He said Tehran’s proposals remain on the table, awaiting “documented and logical” responses.

 In a telephone call Friday, Mehr reported, Iranian Foreign Minister Hossein Amir-Abdollahian told European Union foreign policy chief Josef Borrell that his government “has actively participated in the negotiating table with good intentions in line with achieving a good agreement.”

 Borrell’s E.U. deputy, Enrique Mora, is chairing the talks.
-The United States, whose 2018 withdrawal from the agreement and reimposition of sanctions led to its breakdown and an expansion of Iranian nuclear activities far beyond its scope, is not a direct participant in the negotiations.
+The United States, whose 2018 withdrawal from the agreement and reimposition of sanctions led to its breakdown and an expansion of Iranian nuclear activities far beyond the accord’s scope, is not a direct participant in the negotiations.
 Iran has refused to meet with U.S. negotiators, who are briefed by the Europeans.

 The Biden administration has said it wants to reenter the deal under its original terms, but that time is limited for reviving it, and “Plan B” options have been formulated.